 Harassment by military personnel and militia groups inhibits travel, though such practices have declined.
 The judicial system offers few protections for business and property rights.

+Homosexual acts are punishable by up to two years in prison, though this is rarely enforced.
+Congo is a destination for and source of human trafficking, and substantial improvements to the prevention and prosecution of the practice have not occurred.
 Despite constitutional safeguards, legal and societal discrimination against women persists.
 Equal access to education and employment is limited, and civil codes regarding marriage formalize women’s inferior status.
+Most women work in the informal sector, and do not receive employment benefits or protection from abusive employers.
 Violence against women is reportedly widespread.
+Rape, including marital rape, is illegal, but this common crime is rarely reported or prosecuted.
 Abortion is prohibited in all cases except to save the life of the mother.
-Women are also underrepresented in government and decision-making positions, holding just 7 percent of seats in the National Assembly and 14 percent of Senate seats.
+Women are underrepresented in government and decision-making positions, holding just 7 percent of seats in the National Assembly and 14 percent of Senate seats.